-The Rhodes constituencies (countries) are listed here: https://www.rhodeshouse.ox.ac.uk/scholarships/list-of-rhodes-scholarship-countries/.
+The Rhodes constituencies (and countries) are listed here: https://www.rhodeshouse.ox.ac.uk/scholarships/list-of-rhodes-scholarship-countries/.
 If you do not find your country listed, please read below to find out about the newly launched Global Scholarships.

-The eligibility criteria for each constituency scholarship can be found by selecting the relevant country in the drop down at the foot of the ‘How to apply’ webpage.
+The eligibility criteria for each constituency scholarship is held in the Information for Candidates document, which can be found by selecting the relevant constituency in the drop down at the foot of the ‘How to apply’ webpage.

 The majority of applicants will be eligible to apply for a Rhodes Scholarship through one constituency only.
 A small number will meet the eligibility criteria for more than one constituency and, as they can only apply to one Rhodes Scholarship in a year, they will need to choose.
 Candidates who do not meet the eligibility criteria for any constituency may be able to apply for inter-jurisdictional consideration or for one of the new Global Rhodes Scholarships.
 Read below for more detail.